 I believe this technology is set to supercharge American industry in a way we haven’t seen since the assembly line.

 And I’ve found three little-known companies that supply critical technology that Optimus – and other robots – desperately need.
-Best of all, you can get your foot in the door for just $50 – at least until word gets out.
+Best of all, you can get your foot in the door for around $60– at least until word gets out.

 Then all bets are off.